DEXA Scan for Bone Density

 What is a “normal” bone density?

 Your bone density can depend on a number of variables including height and age.
 So, in order to evaluate if your bone mineral density is normal your Z-score and T-score* is provided.
+These values compare your results to different averages so you can understand what your bone density results are telling you about your bone health.

 Icon of question mark